Foot Care Training Course & Certification Programs For Nurses

 5. Discuss infection control options for nail and callus debridement.

 6. Describe approaches to patient and caregiver education related to pedal skin care, toenail care, and management of high risk foot conditions.

-This course meets WOCN didactic course prerequisite for Certification and is a full-day course totaling 6.5 credit hours.
+This course meets WOCN & AFCNA.org didactic course prerequisites for Certification and is a full-day course totaling 6.5 CNE credit hours.
 It can be purchased for to share with another student at a discounted rate.